giellatekno/fst-web-interface/docs/docs/docsdocs.md

 Open up a browser at that address to see the generated documentation as you write it.

+### Building

+To automatically build and publish the documentation on Github Pages, it's all done in a single command:

+    mkdocs gh-deploy

-To build the final documentation site, use
+To build the final documentation site locally, use

     mkdocs build

 It ends up as a static build in the __site/__ directory, as mentioned above.